Low Debt Quality on Hong Kong Stocks (HKSE): 25 Years of Outperformance vs Hang Seng

 Limitations

 The 2006 outlier.
 A single year (+69.7%) contributes disproportionately to the total return figure.
-Excluding 2006, the compounding picture is substantially worse.
-Any interpretation of the Hong Kong results should hold 2006 separately.
+While the strategy outperforms even excluding this year, any interpretation of the Hong Kong results should consider 2006's exceptional impact.

 Macro and geopolitical risk.
 The post-2019 deterioration in Hong Kong's economic and political environment created persistent headwinds that a quantitative screen can't anticipate or hedge.
 The 2019-2023 stretch was uniquely bad for HK equities broadly, and this strategy captured that downside.